MalifaciousGames/Mali-s-Macros/a-macro/a-macro.md

 ## The 'a' macro ##

-The 'a' macro adds four interactive elements, two links and two buttons, all of which take html attribute/value pairs as arguments.
+The 'a' macro adds four interactive elements, two links and two buttons, all of which take html attributes as arguments.

 | Use | Links | Buttons |
 |------------|------------|------------|